-McGill’s Centre for Research on Religion/Centre de Recherche sur la Religion (CREOR).
-CREOR coordinates and supports research on the main religions of the world, their differences and their common grounds, and how they contribute to a better understanding of past and present-day culture, ethics and politics.
+McGill’s Centre for Research on Religion/Centre de Recherche sur la Religion (CREOR) coordinates and supports research on the main religions of the world, their differences and their commonalities, and how they contribute to a better understanding of past and present-day culture, ethics and politics.

 G. Campbell Wadsworth lectures

 The G. Campbell Wadsworth memorial Lecture series was established in 1997 by the Estate of Dr. G. Campbell Wadsworth.
 A series of lectures on the life and works of John Calvin is organized on a bi-annual basis.
 The first G. Campbell Wadsworth memorial Lecture was presented by Profe ssor Alan J. Torrance; the second, by Professor Colin Gunton; the third by Professor John Webster; the fourth by Professor Joan Lockwood O'Donovan.